3541/short-circuit/README.md

 build the project.
 This produces a binary `sc`, which can be run directly.
 By default, the server listens on port `8000`.

-Note: on most Linux distributions, the queue may fail to open due to the locked memory limit.
+Note: on most Linux distributions, you may see warnings about the locked memory and open file resource limits.
 See [here](#queue-size) for more information.

 ## Notes and disclaimer
 This is _very_ new software, which is nowhere near feature complete, let alone